billkarsh/SpikeGLX/Markdown/page.md

 The cables, HS and BSC parts are all specific to 3B1.
 The 3B probes can be run with either 3B1 or 3B2 setups.

-* **Phase3B2 (master code branch)**: This phase replaces the Xilinx board with PXIe based modules, each of which connects up to 4 probes.
+* **Phase3B2**: This phase replaces the Xilinx board with PXIe based modules, each of which connects up to 4 probes.
 Several modules can be operated together from one PXI chassis and one application.
 The probes are the same as the phase3B1, but all other hardware parts are specific to the PXIe implementation.

+* **Phase20**: Neuropixels 2.0 introduces specific probes and HS with a more compact design.
+The HS each support two probes.
+The same PXIe modules can be used with a firmware update.
+Initially, SpikeGLX for this phase is specific to 2.0 hardware.
+In future one app will run 2.0 and 3B2 hardware.

 ### System Requirements